 How to make your own laundry soap

-This post was adapted from a blog post that I did several years ago.
-This is still my favorite DIY laundry soap, and I wanted to share how to make your own laundry soap here!
+This post was adapted from a blog post that I did several years ago on my old blog.
+This is still my favorite DIY laundry soap, and I wanted to share how to make your own laundry soap here.

 Note: I listed links to these products on Amazon, but they are also available at most Target stores, Wal-Mart and many grocery stores.
 Make sure to get washing soda, not baking soda, as they are different products!